hyperplanes/notggplot/README.md

 A javascript graphing library that's not ggplot, offering a high-level, declarative syntax for embedding graphs in webpages using the [d3.js framework](https://d3js.org/).
 This is a proof-of-concept in early stages of development.

 `src` contains the uncompiled css and javascript files for `notggplot`, with one function per file.
 It does not contain the required `d3.js` framework file.

 `test` contains some loosely structured tests.
 The javascript files each contain one or more tests, while `index.html` links the javascript files.
 Opening `index.html` in a browser will run the tests and, where appropriate, display the output graphs, while failed tests will throw exceptions in the console.

 Installation
 ------------

-First, link to the `d3.js` version 5, as well as link all of the javascript and css files in the src folder
+First, link to the `d3.js` version 5

 ```html
 <script src="https://d3js.org/d3.v5.min.js"></script>